“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 The Early Twentieth Century Discovery

-Mauran recognized the value of his observation.
-She moved it from the archives to the public eye.
-As a result, readers began to see Thoreau differently.
-He was not just a woodsman.
-He was also a lover of cats.
+In 1921, Grace Goodman Mauran published Out of the Gathering Basket, a collection of sketches on gardens and books that included a significant portion of Thoreau’s journal entry.
+Mauran recognized the value of his observation and moved it from the archives to the public eye, allowing readers to see Thoreau differently—not just as a woodsman but as a lover of cats.
 This publication marked the beginning of the quote’s wider circulation.

 Scholarly Analysis in the 1940s